Berkanktk/CyberSecurity/README.md

 `-o, --output <FILE>` - Output file to write results
 `-v, --verbosity` - Increase verbosity level (use -vv or more for greater effect.
 '4' -v's is probably too much)
 ## Hashcat
-Hashat is a particularly fast, efficient, and versatile hacking tool that assists brute-force attacks by conducting them with hash values of passwords that the tool is guessing or applying.
+[Hashcat](https://hashcat.net/hashcat/) is a particularly fast, efficient, and versatile hacking tool that assists brute-force attacks by conducting them with hash values of passwords that the tool is guessing or applying.
 [Cheatsheet](https://cheatsheet.haax.fr/passcracking-hashfiles/hashcat_cheatsheet/)

 ### Syntax